TomVincentUK/snompy/docs/guide/bulk_fdm.rst

 Sometimes it's easier to specify the sample's response as a reflection coefficient :math:`\beta`, instead of a dielectric function :math:`\varepsilon_{sub}`.
-In :func:`pysnom.fdm.eff_pol_n`, we can do this by using the argument `beta` instead of `eps_samp`.
+In :func:`pysnom.fdm.bulk.eff_pol_n`, we can do this by using the argument `beta` instead of `eps_samp`.

 To calculate the reflection coefficient of Si, we'll use the function